 - Worldwide coverage.

-- More costly at about $117-$207 per month.
-The policy can be purchased abroad and offers flexibility.
+- The policy can be purchased abroad and offers flexibility.

 World Nomads contracts through providers on a location-by-location basis.
 What one policy covers in one country or state might differ from another, which is why reading the fine print, annoying as it is, is necessary.